-The Lozere department of northern Languedoc-Roussillon is best known for its outdoor activities and chances to explore dramatic and unspoiled scenery such as the Gorges du Tarn, one of France's most impressive natural highlights.
-There are also pretty villages to discover in the scenic surroundings.
+The Lozere department of northern Languedoc-Roussillon is best known for its dramatic and unspoiled scenery such as the Gorges du Tarn, one of France's most impressive natural highlights, and the numerous pretty villages to explore in the scenic surroundings.

 The Lozere department is the most northern part of the Languedoc-Roussillon region of southern France, and forms part of the Massif Central mountain range.

 The department has quite different characteristics in the north, which is typically a region of gently rolling hills with open moorland and woodlands, and the area to the south of Mont Lozere, which is a dramatic landscape of deep gorges and steep forest covered hills.

 It is the southern half of Lozere which is most interesting to visitors, and is certainly one of our personal favourite regions in France.

 Places to visit in Lozere with reviews from France This Way

 Below you can see a description of Lozere and its highlights.
 For details of each place (town, village, attraction...) that we have reviewed see places to visit in Lozere.

 For your convenience when planning a visit we have reviewed each region of the Lozere department separately:

 The most popular route to explore the south of the Lozere is to follow the route between Les Vignes and Pont-de-Montvert as it passes through the Gorges du Tarn.

 Travelling from east to west, first take the time to explore Le Pont-de-Montvert itself, which is a picturesque small town on the edge of the Tarn river with several cafes and a perfect place to take a break.